LokiMidgard/Dice-Tool/README.md

 return result
  ```

  Every Script must end with an `return`.
-Variables need to be declared before used using the `var` keyword and with a collon (`:`) after the identifier followed by the type.
+Variables need to be declared before
+ used using the `var` keyword and with a colon (`:`) after the identifier
+ followed by the type.
 After that you can assign values using equals (`=`).
+For
-For more information see the [docs](docs/dice-language.md).
+ more information see the [docs](docs/dice-language.md).

- An Example with axploding dices
+ An Example with exploding dices
  ```
  var role: int
  var sum: int = 0